Different Energy Ratings for Your HVAC System

-HVAC energy ratings help homeowners in multiple ways including helping them make a decision whether or not to replace their current HVAC system.
-Many systems are decades old and are the epitome of inefficient and with this rating system, you’ll be able to identify inefficiency.
+HVAC energy ratings help homeowners in multiple ways including helping them make a decision on whether or not to replace their current HVAC system.
+Many systems are decades old and are the epitome of inefficiency and with this rating system, you’ll be able to identify inefficiency.

 Another benefit of an energy rating is the ability to compare different HVAC systems to determine which system will save you more in monthly power bills and use less energy.

 SEER (Seasonal Energy Efficiency Ratio) measures the cooling efficiency of air conditioners and the cooling portion of heat pumps.
 The higher the SEER, the more energy efficient your system is when it’s in operation.
 You’ll use less energy and save more in the process all by having a unit with a higher energy rating.

 The ideal SEER for an A/C unit is between 13-20.
 If your unit has a SEER of eight or below, replacement is crucial to save energy and money.
 Choosing to upgrade your system from a SEER of eight to SEER of 13-15 will save you big on monthly power bills.

 Heating Efficiency Measurements